-Off-plan properties have already been fully designed; you should get a good idea of what the property will look like by virtual tours of both the interior and exterior, which the salesman should show you.
-Along with the virtual tours, most developers have a show room with accurately built models of the building.
+Off-plan properties have already been fully designed; you should get a good idea of what the property will look like by virtual tours of both the interior and exterior, which the sales representative should show you.
+Along with the virtual tours, most developers have a showroom with accurately built models of the building.

 How does buying off-plan property work?

 What usually happens is that you put down a deposit, say for example, 10%, and that deposit will secure you the purchase of the property- you will own the contracts to the property that is currently under construction.
 The best part is, you can usually sell (what is also known as flip) the contracts before completion.
 The contracts usually gain value closer to the time of completion, so if you buy the contracts early enough, you could make a nice profit before completion.